Wassily Chair: History

 The Wassily chair, like many other designs of the modernist movement, has been mass-produced since the late 1920s, and continuously in production since the 1950s.
 A design classic is still available today.
 Though patent designs are expired, the trademark name rights to the design are owned by Knoll of New York City.
-Reproductions are produced around the world by other manufacturers, who market the product under many names.
+Reproductions are produced worldwide by other manufacturers, who market the product under various names.